Information about Dinoprostone

-Dinoprostone is a naturally occurring substance called prostaglandin.
-It softens and opens the part of the birth canal known as the cervix thereby inducing the labor.
+Dinoprostone is similar to a naturally occurring substance called as prostaglandin.
+It softens and opens the part of the womb known as the cervix thereby inducing the labor.

 - Dinoprostone will be inserted into an area high up in vagina.
 You may be asked to remain in lying down position for 20-30 minutes to keep the medication in place.